 I worked at the shop to earn pocket money but I rarely left at the end of the day without spending at least part, if not all, of my wages on fabrics and patterns.
 Obviously there were some absolutely shocking fashion disasters amongst the outcomes but because I had toiled over their assembly, sometimes for weeks, I was more determined than ever to wear them anyway!

 Back in the 80’s it was a cheaper option to make rather than buy your own clothes and I remember the Vogue, McCalls and Butterick paper patterns well.
 Sadly this is no longer the case and fabric shops with never-ending haberdashery options just don’t exist anymore.
-The square footage in shops is now at a premium and buttons, zips and trim options simply can’t compete so are either significantly reduced or cut completely.
+The square footage in shops is now at a premium and buttons, zips and trim options simply can’t compete and consequently space is reduced or cut completely.

 Teaching Textiles at secondary school was interesting and the Bernina workhorse sewing machines were definitely put through their paces by the hundreds of students passing through – I certainly don’t think any other sewing machine brand could have coped with the abuse and many, many needles were broken.
 The joy though was seeing the look of astonishment on student’s faces when they did actually create something made by their own fair hand.
 From fleece hats in year 7 through to incredible dresses at A-level, although the end result wasn’t always perfect, even the most resistant students could appreciate the possibilities and in the most part find enjoyment in the making.